jonathanalgar/CustomCode-Analyzer/README.md

 ![Screenshot of Visual Studio Code displaying C# code with highlighted errors in the Problems panel, showing naming and mapping rule violations detected by a the ODC Custom Code Analyzer.](https://github.com/jonathanalgar/CustomCode-Analyzer/blob/main/screenshot.png?raw=true)

+⚡ The screenshot shows the development of an ODC External Library in Visual Studio Code.
+The **ODC Custom Code Analyzer** flags several rule violations in the Problems panel, and a Quick Fix menu is open for one issue, offering to "Fix this type mapping" so the field correctly matches its `OSDataType.PhoneNumber`.

 ## Overview

 When you want to extend your ODC apps with custom C# code, you do so with the [External Libraries SDK](https://success.outsystems.com/documentation/outsystems_developer_cloud/building_apps/extend_your_apps_with_custom_code/external_libraries_sdk_readme/).
 This SDK allows you to write C# code that you can call from your ODC apps.